raspberrypilearning/chomp-the-cheese/en/step_2.md

 --- /task ---

 You should now see Scratch, with special 'Face sensing' blocks.
+Your webcam will also be displayed as the stage.

 ![The Scratch software with green 'Face sensing' blocks](images/scratch-special.png)